 Timothy Edwards, Director

 C_LEns is a vehicle for electronic music performed onstage by autonomous performers.
 Each performer uses a laptop computer running custom-designed software (usually in the Max environment) for each composition.
 Just as in a chamber ensemble of acoustic instruments, the audience experiences each performer’s sound as emanating directly from him or her.
-The ensemble’s performance is often enhanced by means of handheld controllers such as smart phones or game controllers.
+The ensemble’s performance is often enhanced by means of handheld controllers such as

 The repertoire of C_LEns is varied, following traditions embraced by Varèse, Stockhausen, Cage and others, and expanding to sound art, soundscapes, spectral music, structured improvisation and the imaginations of living composers, many of whom workshop their pieces with the ensemble.
 The ensemble has occasionally performed pieces written by student members.
 Collaborations include dance, poetry and invented sound controllers.
 The ensemble usually performs at least twice during a semester, both on and off campus.